eunos-1128/openstructure/modules/doc/actions.rst

                           lDDT in this case is only computed on backbone atoms:
                           CA for peptides and C3' for nucleotides.
 Per-residue scores are accessible as described for local_lddt.
+    --ilddt               Compute global lDDT score which is solely based on inter-chain contacts and store as key "ilddt".
+Same stereochemical irregularities as for lddt apply.
     --cad-score           Compute global CAD's atom-atom (AA) score and store as key "cad_score". --residue-number-alignment must be
                           enabled to compute this score.
 Requires